 This article describes how to setup Microsoft Exchange 2007/2010 server as a Unified Messaging Server and configure 3CX Phone System to use it for voice mail and auto attendants.
-Information on how to do this with Microsoft Exchange 2013 can be found here.
+For Microsoft Exchange 2013 read Configuring MS Exchange Server 2013.

 Step 1: Exchange Configuration